 Speedtest is run on a number of fast servers in locations throughout Europe connected to Tele2's international IP core network with 10GE.
 The address http://speedtest.tele2.net is anycasted, meaning that you should automatically be served by the server closest (network wise) to your location.
 Read more about the technical details of this service.

-You are currently being served by AMS-SPEEDTEST-1 located in Amsterdam, Netherlands.
+You are currently being served by xxx-SPEEDTEST-1 located in City, Country.

 We provide a variety of testfiles with different sizes, for your convenience.